Attract equine enthusiasts to the Royal Horse Show by staying top of mind all year long

 A proficient multimedia distribution strategy

-To maintain its regular cadence of communication with competitors, industry news outlets and the public, The Royal leverages Cision’s newswire distribution service (powered by Canada Newswire) before, during, and after the November event.
+To maintain its regular cadence of communication with competitors, industry news outlets and the public, The Royal leverages Cision Distribution by Canada Newswire before, during, and after the November event.
 “We strive to create a heightened sense of anticipation within the industry with well-timed news releases and promotion,” said Poncelet.

 To cut through the news cycle clutter, Poncelet ensures every release is accompanied by compelling photography and video.
 "The Fair showcases champions across every imaginable agricultural crop and animal category, plus food, wine and art.
 There is no end to the visual opportunity this backdrop provides.
 It would be a real miss not to include it."
 Fair photography is consistently among the most downloaded content on newswire.ca.

-Poncelet’s crew is up before dawn assisting television morning show crews and stay until the evening news release is out.
-As the Fair progresses, the team relies on the attention to detail provided by Cision’s distribution team.
+Poncelet's crew is up before dawn assisting television morning show crews and stay until the evening press release is out.
+As the Fair progresses, the team relies upon the attention to detail provided by Cision's distribution team.
 “They check to make sure all of our links are working properly and review the entire release for typos before it crosses the wire,” said Poncelet.
-Receiving reports on the online engagement with each news release is also significant for the team.
+Receiving reports on the online engagement with each press release is also significant for the team.
 “Within hours, we have a snapshot of the audience and outlets viewing our content,” said Poncelet.

 Increased attendance, awareness and international media attention

 Jump Media, the Royal Horse Show’s public relations team, also manages media for the Washington International Horse Show (WIHS), where the media market for equine sport is comparable to that of Toronto.
-The Royal Horse Show enjoyed a media reach of 700 million while WIHS reached 300 million.
-The team believes that Cision’s distribution services are responsible for the higher reach.
+The 2016 Royal Horse Show enjoyed a media reach of 700 million while WIHS reached 300 million.
+The team believes that Cision Distribution by Canada Newswire was responsible for the higher reach.